KDE/kimageformats/README.md

 The following defines can be defined in cmake to modify the behavior of the plugin:
 - `HDR_HALF_QUALITY`: on read, a 16-bit float image is returned instead of a 32-bit float one.

+### The JP2 plugin

+**This plugin can be disabled by setting `KIMAGEFORMATS_JP2` to `OFF` in your cmake options.**

+JP2 plugin has the following limitations due to the lack of support by OpenJPEG:
+- Metadata are not supported
+- Image resolution is not supported

 ### The JXL plugin